w3c/webextensions/proposals/dark_mode_extension_icons.md

 array.
 An empty array means the browser should mark the icon group as invalid and ignore it.
 1. If only one icon object is defined with a specific color scheme, that icon object will be applied to all color schemes.
-It will be the icon used.
+1. **Fuzzy matching** Inexact size matches will return the icon closest in size, starting with smaller sizes if available, retreating to the nearest larger size.

 **Size**
 1. The `"16"` is a size in `{"16": "icon.png"}` and any number can be used as a